suncoast-devs/handbook/lessons/career-looking/interviews.md

     <li>Make sure you have a clear hierarchy and use whitespace wisely
       <ul>
         <li>Use bullet points over paragraphs.</li>
-        <li>Have a resume that is easy to read, identify areas of importance, and easy to scan.</li>
+        <li>Have a resume that is easy to read, identifies areas of importance, and is easy to scan.</li>
       </ul>
     </li>
   </ul>